montagejs/frb/README.md

     property of each value described in the block, or itself if empty.
     Sorted arrays are incrementally updating as values are added and deleted from the source.
+-   A "sortedSet" block observes a collection that emits range change events, by way of a property of each value described in the block, or itself if empty, emitting a `SortedSet` value exactly once.
+If the input is or becomes invalid, the sorted set is cleared, not replaced.
+The sorted set will always contain the last of each group of equivalant values from the input.
 -   A "min" block observes the which of the values in a given collection produces the smallest value through the given relation.
 -   A "max" block observes the which of the values in a given collection